DataDog/integrations-core/ecs_fargate/README.md

 {{% tab "Web UI" %}}
 ##### Web UI

-To add the FluentBit container to your existing Task Definition check the **Enable FireLens integration** checkbox under **Log router integration** to automatically create the `log_router` container for you.
+To add the Fluent Bit container to your existing Task Definition check the **Enable FireLens integration** checkbox under **Log router integration** to automatically create the `log_router` container for you.
 This pulls the regional image, however, we do recommend to use the `stable` image tag instead of `latest`.
 Once you click **Apply** this creates the base container.
 To further customize the `firelensConfiguration` click the **Configure via JSON** button at the bottom to edit this manually.

 After this has been added edit the application container in your Task Definition that you want to submit logs from and change the **Log driver** to `awsfirelens` filling in the **Log options** with the keys shown in the above example.